Who is this degree intended for?

 You can typically complete the online Juris Master degree within four to five semesters.
 However, there is no set time frame for completion.
 The typical online Juris Master student takes 6-9 credits per semester.

 Students in the online Juris Master program typically register for 6-9 credits each semester.
 Each online class is three credits.

 Are courses for the Juris Master degree taught by the same professors that teach the courses for the Juris Doctor degree?

 Yes, coupled with prominent industry experts.

 Can I take on-campus courses?

 Yes.
-However, before enrolling in any on-campus courses, all health insurance and immunization requirements must be met.
+However, before enrolling in any on-campus courses, students must receive approval from the Dean, and all health insurance and immunization requirements must be met.
 Contact University Health Services.

 How do I obtain an FSU ID Card?